-There will be two midterm tests, each counting about 20% of your grade, and about 40% of your grade will come from the two-hour final exam scheduled for December 19.
+There will be two midterm tests, each counting about 20-25% of your grade, and about 40% of your grade will come from the two-hour final exam scheduled for May 3.
 The first of the midterm tests will be a pencil and paper test lasting 70 minutes.
-If possible, the second midterm test and the final exam will be held in the computer lab, with 1.5 hours for the midterm and 2 hours for the final exam.
+If possible, the second midterm test and the final exam will be held in the computer lab, with 1.4 hours for the midterm and 2 hours for the final exam.

-Weekly homework, class participation, and occasional quizzes will make up the remaining 20% of your grade.
+Weekly homework, class participation, and occasional quizzes will make up the remaining 15-20% of your grade.
 Make-up/late homework will not be graded for credit.
-Quizzes based on the homework will be announced in advance and will be the done the last ten minutes or so of the class.
-No make-up/late quizzes will be graded for credit; the lowest quiz grade will be dropped, with missed quizzes counted as zeros.
+Quizzes based on the homework will be announced in advance and will be the done the last ten minutes or so of the class, each quiz counting the same as one homework.
+No make-up/late quizzes will be graded for credit.
+The two lowest grades on homeworks or quizzes will be dropped, with missed homeworks and quizzes counted as zeros.
+In addition, there will be two or three optional projects that can be collaborative, that is, they can be individual or group projects.
+The grade on a completed optional project can replace a missing or low grade on a quiz or homework.